|

 he said.

 Herzog shrugged his shoulders.
-Then he took a seat himself and,
+He took a seat himself and, head

-head on one side, looked Haldir up and down.
-"I have a business
+tilted, looked Haldir up and down.
+"I have a business proposition

 Haldir gave him another withering look.